1. Have a clearly defined goal.

 Start incorporating any or all of those tips today and pretty soon it will be impossible for you to walk into a room without people stopping to note, “That dude’s fuckin awesome.”

-If you got any inkling of enjoyment out of this post I’d greatly appreciate you hitting the Like button and sharing it at will.
+If you got any inkling of enjoyment out of this post I’d greatly appreciate you hitting one of the share buttons below.